fixcode-h/cursor-ide-free-trial/README.md

 ## License

-This project is open-sourced under the ISC License.
+This project is open-source under the ISC license.

 ## Acknowledgments

-Thanks to the following open source projects and communities:
+Thanks to the following open-source projects and communities:

-- Electron Community
+- Electron community
-- Node.js Community
+- Node.js community
-- Express.js Community
+- Express.js community
-- SQLite Community
+- SQLite community
 - All project contributors

 ## Author